openframeworks/ofBook/20_intro_to_graphics/chapter.md

 ![Simple Spiral](images/intrographics_simplespiral.png "Simple spiral of rectangles")

-You can play with the scaling, rotation, size of the rectangle, etc.  Three lines of code will add some life to our rectangles and cause them to coil and uncoil over time.
+We can play with the scaling, rotation, size of the rectangle, etc.  Three lines of code will add some life to our rectangles and cause them to coil and uncoil over time.
 Put these in the place of `ofRotate(5)`:

 	float time = ofGetElapsedTimef();
 	float timeScale = 0.5;